Yoshiyuki Kobayashi

+His brother Ryo Kobayashi is also a former footballer.

 Club career

 Kobayashi was born in Saitama on January 27, 1978.
 In 1999, when he was a Komazawa University student, he joined the J1 League club Verdy Kawasaki (later Tokyo Verdy).
 He became a regular player as a defensive midfielder during his first season.
 The club won the championship at the 2004 Emperor's Cup and the 2005 Japanese Super Cup.
 In the same year they were removed from the J1 League which marked his end in Tokyo.
 He signed with Omiya Ardija at the start of the 2006 season.
 As Omiya usually deployed a 4–4–2 formation, he usually played as a central/defensive midfielder.
 Kobayashi was the key player on the team, and at times the team's captain.
 However he gradually played less often during 2009.
 In June 2009, he moved to Kashiwa Reysol.
 On January 14, 2010 it was announced that Kobayashi had signed with Albirex Niigata.
 He played in many matches until 2011.
 However he did not play as much in 2012 and he retired at the end of the 2012 season, after a fourteen-year professional career.